-In this article, we are going to build a custom integration recipe that transforms text between two Text columns on your board between lowercase and uppercase.
+In this article, we are going to build a custom integration recipe.
+It will transform text between two text columns on your board between lowercase and uppercase.

 Here is the link to our GitHub repository for this custom integration.